ffyte/Livesplit-websocket-hotkeys/README.md

 There's a fallback in the source for blocking hotkeys, if you want to look at that.
 Requires Websocket.Client nuget-package

-Non-blocking hotkeys might not be able to use modifiers (shift, alt, ctrl)
+Non-blocking hotkeys might work with modifiers (shift, alt, ctrl)